-Title Research Proposal, Research Internship and Master's Thesis Period 3-6 Code PSY4093, PSY4076/4077 and PSY4099 ECTS credits 30 (5, 10/7, 8 respectively) Organisational unit Work and Organizational Psychology Coordinator Robert van Doorn Descriptions Part of the second semester of the one-year master's programme (from period 3 onwards) covers planning and conducting a research internship (research project).
-Under supervision, students first write a proposal for the intended research.
+Title Research Proposal, Research Internship and Master's Thesis Period 3-6 Code PSY4093, PSY4076/4077 and PSY4091 ECTS credits 30 (5, 15, 10 respectively) Organisational unit Work and Organisational Psychology Coordinator Robert van Doorn Descriptions Part of the second semester of the one-year master's programme (from period 3 onwards), is devoted to planning and conducting a research internship (research project) Under supervision, students start their internship with writing a proposal for the planned research.
 After the proposal is approved, students commence the research and complete the master's programme by writing the thesis.
-Each student has two supervisors who both assess the research proposal and the thesis.
-At least one of these assessors is a (senior) researcher at the Faculty of Psychology and Neuroscience (FPN).
-Students are referred to www.askpsy.nl for detailed information on and criteria for the WOP research internships.
-Goals Knowledge of: Writing a proposal and conducting a supervised research project and reporting on the research results via a master's thesis.
-Instruction language EN Prerequisites The Research Internship can only be started when at least 8 credits of the compulsory courses have been obtained of the modules offered in periods 1 and 2.
-In addition: certain Research Internships may require the completion of practical or skills training(s).
-Recommended literature Teaching methods Assignment(s) Paper(s) Research Skills Working visit(s) Assessment methods Attendance Final paper Observation Participation Key words proposal, internship, research, master's thesis
+Each student has two supervisors who also assess the research proposal and the thesis.
+At least one of the assessors is a (senior) researcher at the Faculty of Psychology and Neuroscience (FPN).
+Students are referred to EleUM > PFN master students > Internships Goals for detailed information on and criteria of the research internships Conducting a supervised research project and reporting the research results in the form of a master's thesis.
+Instruction language EN Prerequisites Full pass of two master courses of the first period Recommended literature Teaching methods Assignment(s) Paper(s) Research Skills Working visit(s) Assessment methods Key words Attendance Final paper Observation Participation internship, research, master's thesis Key words meerising, research, master's thesis